rdustinb/GAPy/README.md

 An assortment of Python scripts that FPGA developers can use to automate code development and work flow.

-***getInstance.py*** - A script that will parse a user-specified HDL file's port list and parameter list, converting it to a block of code used for instantiation.
+***getInstance.py*** - A script that will parse a user-specified HDL file's port list and parameter list, converting it to a block of code used for instantiation that is accessible from the user's OS Clipboard.

 ## Code Example